 Just behind the Town Hall is a copy stone pillory from 1535 with a figure of Bamberka, a peasant women from Poznań honoring the Catholic settlers who were sent here at the beginning of the 18th century from Bamberg, Germany.

 We all know how much I love a colorful town and Poznań certainly didn’t let me down.
-In the center of the square next to the Town Hall are an array of colorful craftsman houses (domki budnicze) dating back to the 16th century with intricate designs.
+In the center of the square next to the Town Hall are an array of colorful craftsman houses (domki budnicze), another of the main sights to see in Poznań, dating back to the 16th century with intricate designs.
 The reason for the unique structure of the über-narrow houses is because homeowners paid property taxes based on how wide and how many windows the building had.
 For centuries, craftsmen sold their goods here but today are home to souvenir shops.

 You’d be surprised to know that despite looking historically old, the Royal Castle (Przemysław Castle) technically was only rebuilt in 1959 as part of a massive reconstruction project with further renovations between 2010 and 2016.
 The city decided to rebuild the castle using the few remaining supports which date back to the 13th and 14th centuries.
 It was originally built in 1249 by Przemysław II and was destroyed multiple times throughout history with the ultimate destruction taking place during WWII.
 Today what you see is a modern interpretation of the castle by the designer and today it houses the Museum of Applied Art.
 There is also an observation desk from the tower overlooking the city.